artineering-io/flair-docs/flair/art-direction/noisefx.md

 On the top-left, you will find an eye icon which toggles the parameter view.
 This will allow you to view the control parameters that you are currently affecting through the _Noise Widgets_.

 On the top-right, you will find the `Bake 3D` button.
-This button toggles the `Deformed` setting in the assigned Flair materials, baking the current 3D position of objects.
+This button toggles the `Animated` setting in the assigned Flair materials, baking the current 3D position of objects.
 Baking is useful to attach the current NoiseFX patterns to an animated/deformed object.
 If the 3D position is not baked, NoiseFX will "float" in 3D space, instead of moving with animated objects.

 ## Noise widgets